Attonasi/resumecoverletter/README.md

-# resumecoverletter
+# Current copies of my resume and cover letter.

-tired of old versions clogging things up
+Tired of old versions clogging things up.
+I put everything else on github so...